maarten-pennings/SevenSegment-over-Serial/manual/readme.md

 ## Introduction

 The Seven Segment over Serial device consists of 4 seven segment displays controlled by a micro-controller (an Arduino Nano).
-It's key features are
+Its key features are

  - Two built-in fonts: one for optimal readability and one where all characters have unique looks.
  - Support of brightness control and blinking.
  - Support for character mode (scrolling) and line mode (commit line at a time).
- - Control of cursor position (home, left, right, clear).
+ - Control of cursor position (home, left, right, eoln).
  - Composing raw patterns on the 7-segment unit(s).
  - Dot replacement (how to render the dot in `2.7`)
  - State monitoring (show internal state temporarily on the display).